filamentphp/filament/packages/forms/docs/03-fields/09-file-upload.md

     ->visibility('private')
 ```

-> Please note, it is the responsibility of the developer to delete these files from the disk if they are removed, as Filament is unaware if they are depended on elsewhere.
+> It is the responsibility of the developer to delete these files from the disk if they are removed, as Filament is unaware if they are depended on elsewhere.
 One way to do this automatically is observing a [model event](https://laravel.com/docs/eloquent#events).

 ## Uploading multiple files